 And that's why the “marriage is hard" cliché might be worth questioning.
 So how can you make marriage easier by building new habits?

-If you’ve been following our newsletters or the news about our forthcoming book, The 80/80 Marriage, you’ve likely heard us talk about the mindset shift from fairness to radical generosity.
+If you’ve read The 80/80 Marriage, you’ve likely heard us talk about the mindset shift from fairness to radical generosity.
 This is one of the most essential shifts in marriage.
 When we strive toward 50/50 fairness, when the goal is to make everything in marriage and life perfectly fair, the result is a constant battle over who’s doing more, who cares more, or who's trying harder.

 We think radical generosity is a far better mindset in marriage.
 Instead of striving to do your 50 percent, radical generosity calls on you to shoot for something more like 80 percent, an outrageous goal that has the power to change the culture of marriage.
 And when radical generosity becomes a habit, everything changes.